SHOULD HUMANS GO EXTINCT?

 “May we live long and die out”

 This is the creed of the real Voluntary Human Extinction Movement (VHEMT).
 I feature a fictional human extinction organisation in my book, (VEMT) which is based on this one.
-The premise of VHEMT is the antinatalist philospophy that we should voluntarily stop having children and go extinct to reduce the suffering of people and give the biosphere a chance to recover.
-VHEMT is a peaceful movement that shies away from confrontation and violent acts because the whole point is that it is voluntary.
+The premise of VHEMT is the antinatalist belief that we should voluntarily stop having children and go extinct to reduce the suffering of people and to give the biosphere a chance to recover from destructive human impacts.

 The suffering of children